rchavarria/blog-post-incubator/unpublished-book-notes/practical-vim-by-drew-neil.markdown

 - `<C-x><C-f>` Filename completion
 - `<C-x><C-o>` Omni-completion

-### Tip 112    Work with the Autocomplete Pop-Up Menu
+### Consejo 112 -   Work with the Autocomplete Pop-Up Menu

 - <C-n> Use the next match from the word list (  next match)
 - <C-p> Use the previous match from the word list (  previous match)